kailaaquino/A1-database/user_stories.md

 - As a sponsor for computer science I want to know what the result of the projects can look like and what it takes to make them

 # Exceptions
--A player enters characters or symbols that are not allowed on the scoreboard names -- Return a message reminding them to only use letters and numbers for their name -A player forgets their password or username
+- A player enters characters or symbols that are not allowed on the scoreboard names -- Return a message reminding them to only use letters and numbers for their name
+- A player forgets their password or username
 -- Since they should have a registered email address, an email with their information will be sent to them to help them sign in
--Other users try to update their score and artificially give themselves a large score -- Implement security measures to block users from having access to update their score and others -The database attempts to calculate the average score of a user that has not played a game yet -- Return a score of 0 to avoid getting a Divide by Zero error -Someone attempts to write a SQL attack when they register their name into the database -- Set restrictions on what is considered a valid name -There is an error with your highest score not showing up -- Edit the code to only output the highest score of someone  regardless of date -Someone creates a ton of bots to inflate their score artificially and get the highest score -- Set some code so that multiple trials of the same name cannot be done concurrently -A user attempts to start the game without entering a name -- Return error message that user needs to enter a name -There are two players with the exact name, hard to link score and achievements to the right player -- Names are unique
+- Other users try to update their score and artificially give themselves a large score -- Implement security measures to block users from having access to update their score and others
+- The database attempts to calculate the average score of a user that has not played a game yet -- Return a score of 0 to avoid getting a Divide by Zero error
+- Someone attempts to write a SQL attack when they register their name into the database -- Set restrictions on what is considered a valid name
+- There is an error with your highest score not showing up -- Edit the code to only output the highest score of someone  regardless of date
+- Someone creates a ton of bots to inflate their score artificially and get the highest score -- Set some code so that multiple trials of the same name cannot be done concurrently
+- A user attempts to start the game without entering a name -- Return error message that user needs to enter a name
+- There are two players with the exact name, hard to link score and achievements to the right player -- Names are unique
 -A player receives a score for an achievement but they already have that achievement -- Check players achievements before assigning one
--A player wants to keep replaying without having to input their name every time -- Send info after each playthrough under the same initial name given if still in the same tab, or average the scores after the playthrough is finished and send the average
+- A player wants to keep replaying without having to input their name every time -- Send info after each playthrough under the same initial name given if still in the same tab, or average the scores after the playthrough is finished and send the average
--A player accidentally inputs the wrong name after playing and wants to change it later -- Allow a backdoor that saves the data which can be changed by the developers. *susceptible to social engineering* -A player’s computer dies/crashes while they are playing -- The system sends the last score checked to the database with the name given.
+- A player accidentally inputs the wrong name after playing and wants to change it later -- Allow a backdoor that saves the data which can be changed by the developers. *susceptible to social engineering*
+- A player’s computer dies/crashes while they are playing -- The system sends the last score checked to the database with the name given.
--Someone will try to write SQL query to find the password -- We will hash the password using python library so no one can access passwords
+- Someone will try to write SQL query to find the password -- We will hash the password using python library so no one can access passwords